davenyam/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 0x02.
 C - Functions, nested loops

-This repository contains a collection of C programs and scripts that perform various tasks related to C programming.
+This repository contains a collection of C programs that perform various tasks related to C programming.
 Each script and program is designed to fulfill a specific purpose and provides a description of its functionality.

 ## Table of Contents